Kajja/slash-a-node/README.md

 About the implementation
 ------------------------
-The interpreter is based on Slash/A's default instruction set (DIS) and accompaning memory structure.
+The interpreter is based on Slash/A's default instruction set (DIS) and accompanying memory structure.
 Although the base is the same, this Node implementation differs from the original C++ implementation in some areas:

 1) The bytecode format differs.
 The bytecode is made up of integers, but this implementation uses the range -n,...-1 for instructions and 0, ...m for data.
 That is, a bytecode of -3 corresponds to an instruction and the bytecode 5 is the value 5 that should be placed in the I register (see [Slash/A](https://github.com/arturadib/slash-a) for details about the registers used in the language).
 You don't need to specify a range for data values to be able to run the interpreter.